rdmcolorz/tandem_apprentice_challenge_2020/README.md

 ### Development process

-I am starting to learn react-native for a side project, so I decided to use react for this challenge!
+I am currently learning react-native for a side project, so I decided to use react for this challenge!
 I started by figuring out the basics of building a react app from [this video](https://www.youtube.com/watch?v=Ke90Tje7VS0&ab_channel=ProgrammingwithMosh):

 Before coding, I drew a simple layout (F1) and made sure I covered the challenge criteria.
 One important feature I added to the app was shuffling the multi-choices so the they won't be in the same order every time you play the game.
 (F1):